olawaleoyedele/voicebridge-naija/README.md

 In many Nigerian hospitals, patients cannot describe their symptoms effectively due to language barriers.
 Doctors and patients struggle to communicate, which leads to misdiagnoses and poor healthcare outcomes.

-The idea of this app was conceived after I got to know about an incident of a wrong drug prescription after a doctor misunderstood his patient while explaining his ailment.
+The idea of this app was conceived after I got to know about an incident of a wrong drug prescription when a doctor misunderstood his patient while explaining his ailment.

 ---